How Do Realtors Get Paid?

 A skilled realtor can also provide invaluable assistance in avoiding costly legal errors.
 According to recent research by Clever, over one-third (36%) of FSBO sellers encountered legal issues due to the absence of an agent.[4]

 • Salaried agents.
-While uncommon, some agents are paid a salary by their brokerage, with commissions earned from selling homes.
-This model, use by companies like Redfin, may afford agents more time to focus on individual properties but could diminish their incentive to sell a house quickly and for top dollar.
+While uncommon, some agents are paid a salary by their brokerage in addition to commissions earned from selling homes.
+This model, used by companies like Redfin, allows agents to charge sellers a lower commission.
+It may afford agents more time to focus on individual properties but could diminish their incentive to sell a house quickly and for top dollar.

 Article Sources